A framework for diffuseness evaluation using a tight-frame microphone array configuration: Introduction

 In the present study, we aim to bridge theoretical diffuseness analysis and practical microphone measurements.
 A multichannel microphone array is employed to estimate broadband acoustic intensity simultaneously.
 By adopting uniform directional sampling based on a tight-frame array, the proposed method achieves both a higher usable frequency and improved stability.
 Combined with impulse-response measurements, it enables high-resolution evaluation of spatial energy distributions, including reflections.

-While the proposed framework enables stable and broadband evaluation, it also reveals a fundamental limitation of conventional approaches: Conventional methods often reduce diffuseness to a single scalar, neglecting directional variation.
-In real environments, however, diffuseness depends on surface reflection and absorption distributions, making \emph{directional diffuseness} essential.
-Its prototype appears in Meyer’s “hedgehog” visualization of directional energy using a parabolic microphone~\cite{Meyer1954,Meyer1956}.
-This approach evolved into the SDM~\cite{Tervo2013}, psychoacoustic studies by Amengual et al.~\cite{Amengual2017}, and visualization work by P\"{a}tynen et al.~\cite{Patynen2013}, forming the basis for direction-dependent diffuseness analysis.

-Building upon these theoretical foundations, the present study extends diffuseness estimation to practical microphone arrays with several different perspectives:
+Building upon these theoretical foundations, the present study extends diffuseness estimation to practical microphone arrays with the following specific contributions:

-\textbf{Microphone array based on tight-frame theory and spatial sampling} --- A tight frame is an overcomplete basis that enables redundant yet stable reconstruction \cite{CasazzaTightFrame}.
-On the sphere, a spherical $(t,t)$-design with $t=1$ is equivalent to a tight frame \cite{HughesWaldron2021}, providing a foundation for isotropic sampling in spherical processing.
-Recent work extends this concept to spherical framelets \cite{XiaoZhuang2023}, optimal finite-dimensional frames\cite{BargTwoDistance}.
-Building on these, the present study implements uniform directional sampling based on a tight-frame array for diffuseness and intensity measurement.
+\textbf{Microphone array based on tight-frame theory and spatial sampling} --- A tight frame provides a redundant yet stable sampling strategy on the sphere, allowing uniform directional coverage without requiring exact spherical harmonic reconstruction.
+We propose a new microphone array shape based on this theory.

-\textbf{Velocity-only covariance framework} --- a formulation that allows consistent diffuseness evaluation without relying on mode decomposition or ideal spherical harmonics, thus enabling unified analysis across heterogeneous array geometries.
+\textbf{Velocity-only covariance framework} --- A formulation that allows consistent diffuseness evaluation without relying on mode decomposition or ideal spherical harmonics, thus enabling unified analysis across heterogeneous array geometries.

 \textbf{Systematic comparison across indices and array configurations} --- Three array types: A-format, Tight Frame, and Rigid Sphere --- are compared under identical conditions to evaluate consistency, frequency dependence, and the effects of spherical-harmonic order and whitening.
 Emphasis is placed on the trade-off between the numerical instability of high-order spherical harmonic (HOA) analysis \cite{Epain2016} and the implementation stability of first-order (FOA) approaches.
-Overall, these analyses aim to bridge theoretical validity and practical reproducibility, establishing a unified framework for diffuseness evaluation.
+Overall, these analyses aim to bridge theoretical validity and practical reproducibility, thereby establishing a consistent, practically applicable framework for diffuseness evaluation.